TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 "Most worthwhile ideas sound like trolling at first," he said.
 "Especially the ones that challenge dogma."

 Her laugh was short and sharp.
 "The embedded bros think anything that doesn't manually manage memory byte-by-byte is heresy.
 Half of them still believe garbage collection is Satan's work."
+She squinted at him, her assessment clearly ongoing.
+"What I don't understand is why someone who's seventy would care about embedded programming.
+Isn't that a young person's game these days?
+Staying up all night soldering headers and battling memory leaks?"

+Alex smiled.
+He'd fielded this kind of question before, the assumption that innovation belonged exclusively to the young.

+"I've outlived enough technologies to know what sticks," he said.
+"The embedded world hasn't fundamentally changed since the 1980s.
+Different instruction sets, more power, sure, but the fundamental models stay the same.
+That's not evolution; that's stagnation."

+"Still," Elena pressed, clearly enjoying the debate.
+"Most people your age are retired, golfing or whatever."

+"I tried retirement," Alex admitted.
+"Lasted exactly four days.
+By day three, I was writing firmware for my thermostat.
+Day four, I realized I was happiest when solving hard problems."

+Elena nodded slowly, something like respect flickering across her features.
+"My grandmother was like that.
+Ran a machine shop until she was 82.
+Said idle hands were just wasted tools."

+"Smart woman."

+"She would've called your idea crazy, though," Elena added with a grin.

 She tilted her chin at the lambda sculpture, the purple lambda tattoo on her forearm briefly visible as her sleeve shifted.
 "Ever tried persistent collections on a 32 kB microcontroller?"

 "Every Thursday night for two decades," Alex admitted.
 "Ends the same way: smoke, tears, and a quiet apology to Rich Hickey."

+Her eyebrows shot up.
+"You blew up a microcontroller?
+Like, literally smoke?"

+Alex nodded, a rueful expression crossing his face.
+"The STM32F103, back in 2009.
+Four of them in one night.
+I was trying to implement a minimal Clojure vector with structural sharing.
+Got the pointers wrong, somehow triggered a hardware interrupt that wasn't supposed to exist.
+Silicon doesn't forgive pointer errors."

+Elena's response was unexpectedly enthusiastic.
+"That's metal as hell."
+She pulled out her phone and showed him a photo of a blackened circuit board.
+"AVR ATmega.
+Tried implementing a lock-free concurrent hash map.
+The hash collisions made a pattern, and I swear you can see a tiny lambda burned into the board."

+Alex leaned forward, adjusting his glasses.
+"You're right.
+There it is."

-Elena's eyes widened slightly.
-"Two decades?"
+For a moment they were united in shared technical destruction, two hackers comparing war stories.
+Then Elena's eyes widened slightly.
+"Wait.
+Two decades?"

 "I'm persistent too, kid."
 He couldn't help the slight Idaho drawl on 'persistent.'
-"Started messing with STM32s back in 2007.
+"Started messing with STM32s way back.
 Most of us working on scale equipment were still using 8-bit MCUs back then.
 Still are, some places."

 "So you've been trying to cram Clojure concepts into C++ for embedded systems since before I finished high school."